realnedsanders/Coordination-Trilemma/docs/DOCS_STYLE_GUIDE.md

 ```

 **Align:**

 - Left-align text columns
 - Center-align short content
 - Right-align numbers

 ### Decision Trees

-Use markdown to show decision flows:
+Use Markdown to show decision flows:

 ```markdown
 **Which Docker image should I use?**